leadr-msu/imovie/README.md

 If your project is still a work in progress, please make sure that you are saving it to an external hard drive or a USB.
-Materials left on the
-LEADR computers are not guaranteed to be there at all times.
+For those who want to continue using their USB on Windows machines, format the drive as "exFAT."
+Materials left on the LEADR computers are not guaranteed to be there at all times.

 There are a few steps to this to save something that you would like to